ikron/fluct_temperature_evo/data/readme.md

   <li> 18: Evolved.strain.final.CFU: Colony count of the evolved strain at the final time point </li>
   <li> 19: Ancestor.final.CFU: Colony count of the competitor from the final time point </li>
   </ul>
+  <li> Columns 13 and 17 that give the picture IDs correspond numbers in the plate photograph files.
+Picture files in are folders according column 12, the competition round.
+Use the competition round to find the corresponding folder, then picture ID 3441 corresponds to file IMG_3441.JPG for example.
+Picture are are included in the Zenodo repository </li>
 </ul>

 ## Pombe_competition_experiment_models_original.RData